Water Softeners in Topeka

 Undersizing – Smaller capacity water softeners or improperly sized ones increase the total amount of regenerations (more salt/water usage and more waste water) needed for the household and thereby making the water softener much less efficient.
 An improperly sized water conditioner will not work as it should and may not work at all.

-Materials - Water conditioners and water softeners come in many shapes and sizes.
+Materials – Water conditioners and water softeners come in many shapes and sizes.
 Many companies make water conditioners and water softeners and many are questionable.
-At Pat the Plumber we only use units that we know and trust.
+At Pat Plumbing Heating Air we only use units that we know and trust.
 We test the units and get customer feedback routinely.
 We experiment with units before we release them to the general public so we know that the units deliver on their promises.

 There are always less expensive units that have much less lifespan and are less efficient.
 A good water softener can last 20 plus years and still be rebuilt.
 A good water conditioner can last 20 years with no maintenance.
 A less expensive water softener may last 10 years then either the hard water has had its way with the machine enough that major components are needing replaced or the resin (the stuff that attracts the calcium and magnesium hardness out of the water) needs to be replaced.
 Either way both options are costly and sometimes changing the unit is more cost effective.
 A less expensive water conditioner may just not work at all.

-Training - when a problem arises during the installation such as sediment being caught in the unit an untrained installer may not know how to correct the situation.
-Disassembling the water softener is an untrained installer's worst nightmare.
+Training – when a problem arises during the installation such as sediment being caught in the unit an untrained installer may not know how to correct the situation.
+Disassembling the water softener is an untrained installer’s worst nightmare.
 All of the little parts and pieces which are installed in a very sequential and correct order must be reassembled in the same fashion.
 Would you ever think of rebuilding an automobile engine if you have never done it before?
 Never.
-Even then you not only need to know how to install the engine but what to do if it doesn't work right after it's installed.
-There are companies that will sell you a unit and hand you the instruction booklet and say "good luck".
-I'm not sure why these people are installing water softeners.
-Being trained to diagnose problems with the equipment you are working on is key.
+Even then you not only need to know how to install the engine but what to do if it doesn’t work right after it’s installed.
+There are companies that will sell you a unit and hand you the instruction booklet and say “good luck”.
+I’m not sure why these people are installing water softeners.
+It’s key to become trained to diagnose problems with the equipment you are working on.